cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

 ### `--sanitizer-coverage-trace-compares`

-Enabling this option inserts callback functions before all compare and match instructions.
-The specific list is as follows, consistent with LLVM's API functionality.
-Refer to Tracing data flow.
+When this option is enabled, function callbacks are inserted before all `compare` and `match` instruction calls.
+The specific list is as follows, with functionality consistent with LLVM-based APIs.
+Refer to [Tracing data flow](https://clang.llvm.org/docs/SanitizerCoverage.html#tracing-data-flow).

 ```cpp
 void __sanitizer_cov_trace_cmp1(uint8_t Arg1, uint8_t Arg2);